Mu2e/TrkAna/tutorial/reco-mom.md

 There are various track fit parameters.

 We store the position and momentum as the three individual x, y, and z components.

+KinKal can present tracks in a few paramaterizations.
+We will look at the LoopHelix parameterization, which is stored in the ```demlh``` branch

 ### Track Fit Intersections